-I’ve read so many different articles about the incurred expense of children, but the focus is on things like formula, diapers, and college tuition.
+I’ve read so many articles about the incurred expense of children, but the focus is on things like formula and diapers, upgrading the family sedan to a house-on-wheels, and the soaring cost of college tuition.
 Well, let’s just be honest here: some of our nation’s youth just ain’t goin’ to college.
 And that’s not necessarily a bad thing; their parents can retire earlier.

 Some costs that seem to have gone unnoticed (or purposely ignored?) are items like our sanity, our social lives, our waistline, and various personal affects that would not come under scrutiny if they weren’t subjected to Toddler Hands.
 So today I would like to discuss the real cost of having children: